-The Center is dedicated to contributing to a writing culture on campus, supporting Lake Forest College student writers in meeting the challenge of college-level writing, and ensuring that faculty members have the resources they need to teach writing effectively and efficiently.
+The Center is dedicated to contributing to a writing culture on and off campus, supporting Lake Forest College student writers in meeting the challenge of college-level writing, and ensuring that faculty members have the resources they need to teach writing effectively and efficiently.

 A standing appointment is a weekly appointment scheduled with the same tutor.
 In this type of appointment, the tutor helps both with individual writing projects and with general writing skill development.

 - This type of appointment is helpful to: